billiebongo/prisoner-dilemma/README.md

 Student2: This agent will retaliate if the defect rate of last 25 rounds of the other agents is above 0.25%, otherwise cooperate.

-> Tournament Results​ (removed unlikely players like Nasty, Nice and Freaky which would skew evaluation of a realistic tournament) prisoners.student2: 154.32132 points. prisoners.MY_PLAYER: 153.28175 points.
+> Tournament Results(removed unlikely players like Nasty, Nice and Freaky which would skew evaluation of a realistic tournament)
-TolerantPlayer: 152.46585 points.
-prisoners.student1: 151.9193 points.
-T4TPlayer: 151.75694 points.
-RandomPlayer: 100.9449 points.

 | Player             | Points        |
 | -------------------|:-------------:|
 |prisoners.student2  | 154.32132     |
 | prisoners.MY_PLAYER|153.28175      |
 | TolerantPlayer     |152.46585      |